drewnoakes/metadata-extractor/README.md

 An easier way to help is to contribute to the [sample image file library](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) used for research and testing.

+# Credits

+This library is developed by [Drew Noakes](https://drewnoakes.com/code/exif/).

+Thanks are due to the many [users](https://github.com/drewnoakes/metadata-extractor/wiki/UsedBy) who sent in suggestions, bug reports, [sample images](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) from their cameras as well as encouragement.
+Wherever possible, they have been credited in the source code and commit logs.

 # License